 Over the last few decades, kiwikiu have moved further upslope.
 “We’re only finding them at the highest distributions now. … If we get these ‘king tides’ of mosquito influxes upslope, it doesn’t take much to infiltrate the kiwikiu habitat,” she said.

 A working group in 2020 found that the most important thing to do to prevent the species’ extinction was to safeguard a portion of the population in captivity until a safe relocation site can be found.
 Right now, that doesn’t exist on Maui, she said.

-In the past, the San Diego Zoo has housed populations of the species, but it had limited success in captive breeding and now has no capacity for a new batch of kiwikiu, Barry said.
+In the past, the San Diego Zoo has housed populations of the species, but it had limited success in captive breeding and now has no capacity for a new batch of kiwikiu, Berry said.
 The zoo already has its hands full caring for and rearing critically endangered ʻalala (Hawaiian crow) and Kauaʻi ʻakikiki and ʻakekeʻe (both honeycreepers).

 Removing 30 kiwikiu will mean the birds will go extinct in the wild sooner than estimated, by about three years, she said.
 “But at the same time, it would give us something we don’t have: a safe population that will be protected from avian malaria. … We feel it would be worth the risk,” she continued.

 The National Aviary in Pennsylvania, the Smithsonian Conservation Biology Institute in Virginia, and the Tracy Aviary in Utah have all committed to taking the birds on.
 Right now, they have a combined capacity for 20 individuals.
 “We feel 20 individuals is not enough.
 We want to get at least 30 — 15 breeding pairs,” she said.

 The plan will be to capture the birds, hold them for a very short time in Hawaiʻi, then transport them to the mainland zoos as quickly as possible, she said.